ahoney/anaconda-cloud-docs/docs/build.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default Anaconda Cloud puts all new packages in a ``dev`` label in your account.
-See `Using labels in the development cycle <using.html#UsingLabelsInTheDevelopmentCycle>`__ for a more in depth example on how to use labels.
+See :ref:`using-labels-in-the-development-cycle` for a more in depth example on how to use labels.

 ::

     conda install -c USERNAME/label/dev conda_build_test

+.. _github-builds:

 GitHub builds
 ~~~~~~~~~~~~~